TheOfficialFloW/h-encore/WRITE-UP.md

 kstack_base -= KSTACK_DEVCTL_INDATA_OFFSET;
 ```

 Now if we want to implement this in ROP we can of course not use branch instructions, as they set the program counter, not the stack pointer.
-What we need is a way to conditional move the stack pointer like this:
+What we need is a way to conditionally move the stack pointer like this:

 ```c
 if (ret == SCE_NGS_ERROR_INVALID_PARAM)